amosavian/FileProvider/README.md

 [![codecov](https://codecov.io/gh/amosavian/FileProvider/branch/master/graph/badge.svg)](https://codecov.io/gh/amosavian/FileProvider)
 --->

-This library provides implementaion of WebDav, Dropbox, OneDrive and SMB2 (incomplete) and local files.
+This library provides implementaion of WebDav, FTP, Dropbox, OneDrive and SMB2 (incomplete) and local files.

 All functions do async calls and it wont block your main thread.